maslovakate/AWS-DE-Certification/README.md

 Lightweight, text-based, and human-readable data interchange format that represents structured or semistructured data based on key-value pairs.

 When to Use:
-- Data interchange between a web server and a web client.
+- Data interchange between a web server and a web client;
-- Configurations and settings for software applications.
+- Configurations and settings for software applications;
 - Use cases that need a flexible schema or nested data structures.

 Systems: Web browsers, many programming languages (like JavaScript, Python, Java, etc.), RESTful APIs, NoSQL databases (like MongoDB)